jericson/jericson.github.io/_posts/2016-08-25-long_tail_docs.md

 [^2]: One way that native search _could_ be better than Google is if
     it makes use of metadata unique to the site.
-On Stack Overflow, one good choice is votes.It's an
+On Stack Overflow, one good choice is votes.
+It's an
     [easy fix](https://github.com/jericson/socli/commit/cc87c31b686b0044ae48dfa15d326087b6372055),
     but I still think a Google search would be better yet.